Gurjinder Singh Suri: Maha Vir Chakra citation

 As per the Government of India Singh's Mahavir citation is mentioned as;

 Captain Gurjinder Singh Suri was the Ghatak platoon commander and was located at the forward-defended locality in Jammu & Kashmir.
 On 9 November 1999, the enemy launched an attack on the post, which was successfully repulsed, and the enemy retreated.
 Seizing the opportunity, the Ghatak platoon was ordered to pursue the fleeing enemy.
 Captain Suri immediately deployed his support group to take care of any reinforcement or interference and set out to clear the bunkers one by one.
 When he saw that one comrade was grievously injured in the process, he quickly moved on with his buddy, to clear the bunker.
 He killed two enemy soldiers with his AK rifle and silenced the machine gun.
 However, in the process, he received a burst in his left arm.
 Unmindful of his injury, Captain Suri continued to inspire his men to accomplish the task.
 He then lobbed two hand grenades into a bunker and entered inside spraying bullets with his AK rifle killing one enemy soldier instantly.

 At this point, he was hit by an enemy rocket-propelled grenade and was critically wounded.
-He refused to be evacuated and continued to exhort his men till he breathed his last.
+He refused to be evacuated and continued to exhort his men till he died.
 Inspired by his leadership, the Ghataks fell upon the enemy with vengeance and annihilated them.

 Legacy

 A Park and a street in Ghaziabad have been named after Capt Gurjinder Singh Suri MVC in his honour.

+An AWHO Residential Township in Greater Noida is also named after him in his honour.